Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display annotation/README.md

 ## Additional information

-Annotation is only supported from feature services hosted on [ArcGIS Enterprise](https://enterprise.arcgis.com/en/) server.
+Annotation is only supported from feature services hosted on [ArcGIS Enterprise](https://enterprise.arcgis.com/en/).

 ## Tags